ro-juja/probable-umbrella/README.md

 We are planning to use a pretrained model of Sentiment Analysis from [Hugging Face](https://huggingface.co/sagorsarker/codeswitch-spaeng-sentiment-analysis-lince) and [Custom sentiment analysis](https://cloud.google.com/natural-language#section-6) that is part of Google Natural Language API.

-3. We accept models from logistic regression to complex neural networks.

 ### **6. Evaluation**